Don't Go Chasing Waterfalls On Thailand's Death Highway (Mae Sot Travel Guide)

 However, we hadn’t had a proper day adventure for over a week at this stage and the prospect of feeling the wind in our hair again and visiting three pristine waterfalls in a single day was too much for our travel-addicted brains to resist.

-With the lure of spending the day chasing waterfalls, we gave in to temptation and headed straight to the nearest motorbike rental business in Mae Sot.
+With the lure of spending the day chasing waterfalls, we gave in to temptation and headed straight to the nearest motorbike rental company in Mae Sot.*

 A few minutes later we were speeding on two wheels along the Death Highway, destined for the first waterfall of the journey; Tararak waterfall.